Integrating with IT workflows

 - You must be using the ServiceNow Madrid release or later.

-- The URL of your ServiceNow instance must be added to the approved list by Tanium.
-Contact your TAM to request approval.
+- The host URL of your ServiceNow instance must be added to the approved list by Tanium.
+Contact Tanium Support to request approval.

 Create the integration and specify details

-- From the Integrity Monitor home page, click Settings , and then click the Integrations tab.
+- From the Integrity Monitor Overview page, click Settings , and then click the Integrations tab.

 - Click Create Integration.

-- In the Summary section, enter a name for the integration and set the log verbosity to record for this integration.
+- In the Summary section, enter a name for the integration.

 Configure and establish the connection to ServiceNow

-- In the Destination section, enter the URL of your ServiceNow instance.
+- In the Destination section, enter the Host URL of your ServiceNow instance.

 - Click Establish Connection.